 One area in which you may have specific questions is in regard to divorce separation agreements.
 You do need to have an essential understanding in regard to marriage dissolution settlement negotiations and agreements that follow.
 In addition, you need to recognize that you can obtain detailed information on such an issue from skilled, experienced Queens separations agreements lawyers.

-Content of Divorce Settlement Agreements
+Divorce Settlement Agreements

 The content of a divorce settlement agreement depends on the specific facts and circumstances underpinning a particular marriage dissolution case.
 With that said, a typical divorce settlement agreement addresses a myriad of issues, that include:

 Issues involving children can prove to be emotional and complex.
 With that understood, the judges of the Queens Family Court, and New York law more generally, encourages a divorcing couple to reach agreement regarding issues pertaining to children, including child custody.
 The theory is that children benefit from parents who are able to co-parent during and after a divorce.

 Although parents are encouraged to work out a custody arrangement between themselves, the court remains involved.
 New York law mandates that any decision regarding child custody be in the best interests of the child.
 This rule applies even when parents negotiate a custody agreement on their own.

 Once an agreement regarding custody is completed between parents, it is included in the broader settlement agreement and submitted to the court for review.
 The court will nearly always adopt the custodial arrangement created by the parents, unless it clearly is not in the best interests of a child.
 An example of an agreement not in the best interests of the child would be one that grants residential custody to one parent, and sharply limits the ability of the noncustodial parent to have visitation or parenting time with that child, without a substantial reason for taking this approach.

 Division of Assets and Debts in Divorce Settlement Agreement